Graduate and Postdoc Trainees

 Brooke Peckenpaugh

-Brooke’s research focuses on female reproductive adaptations in Drosophila.
+Brooke’s research focused on female reproductive adaptations in Drosophila.
 Particularly, cryptic female choice, or the physical and chemical factors determining patterns of female sperm use after mating, is known to play a central role in post-mating reproductive interactions in many organisms.
-Using a combination of manipulative experiments and broad-scale comparative analyses, Brooke is identifying both physiological and genetic mechanisms of cryptic female choice, as well as its adaptive basis.
-Furthermore, she studies cryptic female choice in the context of many well-documented male reproductive adaptations in Drosophila, enabling her to test hypotheses about reproductive coevolution between the sexes.
+Using a combination of manipulative experiments and broad-scale comparative analyses, Brooke identified both physiological and genetic mechanisms of cryptic female choice, as well as its adaptive basis.
+Furthermore, she studied cryptic female choice in the context of many well-documented male reproductive adaptations in Drosophila, enabling her to test hypotheses about reproductive coevolution between the sexes.
+She completed her Ph.D. in 2023 and is currently a Scientific Editor at JAM Post.

 Christopher Petersen